 Components like a form, pop-up form, button or dynamic button can use the data in a detail component (from the current record shown) as inputs to their functions.
 A detail component can also influence what is shown in tables, card lists and other detail views through filters.

-Name your component - this text is displayed at the top of detail view component.
+Give your component a name (used to reference this detail view within Internal.
+You can also customize the Detail Title - this text is displayed at the top of detail view component.

 Here, you can add, hide, remove and rearrange fields within this detail component.
 Click a field to edit the display of these fields to add icons and pillboxes to your detail component.